 The annual NRD files include inpatient stays that were discharged in that data year.
 For example, the 2016 NRD includes admissions that began in 2015 and were discharged in 2016.
 In contrast, admissions that began later in 2016 and extended into 2017 are not included in the 2016 NRD.
-About one percent of discharges in the NRD started in the previous year; therefore, we expected that we were missing about one percent of admissions that started in the data year and were subsequently discharged in the following year.
+About one percent of discharges in the NRD started in the previous year; therefore, it was expected to miss about one percent of admissions that started in the data year and were subsequently discharged in the following year.
 This will be true for each year of the NRD.

 Deciding which discharge months should be included when qualifying an index event depends on (1) the time that will be allowed for a readmission, and (2) the data year.
 For example, if studying 30-day readmissions with the 2010 - 2014 and 2016 and future years of the NRD, the index event might be limited to those occurring in the discharge months of January through November.
 That allows the month of December for 30 days of follow-up.
 In contrast, defining index events using the 2015 NRD needs to take into consideration the transition to ICD-10-CM/PCS on October 1, 2015.
-For example, if inclusion criteria for index events are based on
+For example, if inclusion criteria for index events are based on ICD-9-CM diagnosis or procedure codes, these codes will only be available for the first nine months of the year.
+As such, it may be advisable to limit diagnosis- or procedure-specific readmissions analyses to these nine months.
+Selection of the time period will depend on whether the study is focused on diagnosis- and/or procedure-specific index events and readmissions.
+Consider three examples: